-Last month, it was all over the news – a man who appeared to be sane and behaving normally walked into a casino to play.
+Last month it was all over the news – a man who appeared to be sane and behaving normally walked into a casino to play.
 After a few hours with no hope of winning back what he had lost, he found his way out to get gasoline and went back in, setting a casino table on fire and causing more than 30 people to die due to suffocation.

 I’ve watched couples, friends, and relationships fail because of gaming addiction.
 Apparently, there’s more to it than just losing money and having a bad night.
 Gambling is one of the top causes of job loss, substance abuse, and compromised physical and mental well-being.
 Let us delve deeper into the dangers of gambling and its effects on family, friends, business, and overall health.
-Before it gets too out of hand, one needs to seek help from institutions providing help with addiction.

 The Serious Cons of Gambling